24072 some vikaraNa ←

 Being a root, this cikIrSa can get tenses --

-cikIrSa + laT mahicikIrSa + zap + mahi atoguNe cikIrSa + mahicikIrSa + mahe''' atodIrghoyaJi cikIrSAmahe "we wanna jump, we gonna jump"
+cikIrSa + laT mahicikIrSa + zap + mahi atoguNe cikIrSa + mahicikIrSa + mahe''' atodIrghoyaJi cikIrSAmahe "we wanna do, we gonna do"

 and kRt affixes --